-- Defined Neighborhood: a targeted area that includes the proposed site.
-For applications in a Metro Pool, the defined neighborhood must not encompass the full Local Government Boundary.
-If the Local Government has adopted a Community Revitalization Plan (CRP), the Defined Neighborhood should align or fall within the targeted area of the CRP. - Community-Based Developer (CBD): a Project Team member that demonstrates an ongoing commitment to developing collaborative, holistic community solutions. - Community-Based Team: Community-Based Developer and the Community Quarterback Board - Community Quarterback Board (CQB): a coalition of public/private entities serving the Defined Neighborhood that - o Drives the revitalization initiative to make sure all related components are successful and sustainable; - o Ensures the people in the Defined Neighborhood are engaged, included, and served; and - o Serves as a single point of accountability for partners and funders.
+- Defined Neighborhood: a targeted area targeted area that includes the proposed site.
+For applications in a Metro Pool, the defined neighborhood must not encompass the full Local Government Boundary. but does not encompass the entire surrounding city, municipality, or county.
+If the Local Government has adopted a Community Revitalization Plan (CRP), the Defined Neighborhood should align or fall within the Targeted Area targeted area of the CRP. - Community-Based Developer (CBD): a Project Team member that demonstrates an ongoing commitment to developing collaborative, holistic community solutions. - Community-Based Team: Community-Based Developer and the Community Quarterback Board - Community Quarterback Board (CQB): a coalition of public/private entities serving the Defined Neighborhood that - Drives the revitalization initiative to make sure all related components are successful and sustainable; - o Ensures the people in the Defined Neighborhood are engaged, included, and served; and - o Serves as a single point of accountability for partners and funders.